dgrothman/changesthatheal/docs/C1-SafePeople/ColorCode-Blue.md

 * Wishes friends would communicate more often
 * Rarely playful and spontaneous

-### How to Develop a Positive Connection with Blue
+## Developing Positive Connections with Blue
 **Do's**
 - Emphasize their security in the relationship
 - Be sensitive and soft-spoken in your approach